-Often, when we discuss goals – to make more money, to lose 50 pounds, to shred that few percent of body fat, or to build a startup – we talk about massive actions.
+Often, when we discuss goals – to make more money, to lose 50 pounds, to shred that few percents of body fat, or to build a startup – we talk about massive actions.
 Massive actions are what lead us to success.

 I heard about this once in Tony Robbins’ seminar.
 “In order to achieve success, we need to take massive actions, massive actions, massive actions…” – Tony Robbins said that in that seminar.
 I can’t argue with that because it’s true.